Chinedu-Obasi/terraform_gcp_wazuh_all_in_one/README.md

 cd terraform_gcp_wazuh_all_in_one
 ```
 - Edit the following variables in terraform.tfvars file with the GCP credentials: project_id, credentials_file, region, zone, service_account_email.
-- {Optional} Edit Server & agent instance types, OS image, Number of to be deployed agents.
+- {Optional} Edit Server & agent instance types, OS image, Number of to be deployed agents in variables.tf.

  ```bash
 terraform init